kisudsoe/SNP_prioritization_T1D/README.md

 ### Generation of random SNP sets

-To calculate SNP backgrounds for this pipeline, we generate 10,000 random control SNP sets from [dbSNP database (version 151, GRCh37p13)](ftp://ftp.ncbi.nih.gov/snp/organisms/human_9606_b151_GRCh37p13/BED/).
+To calculate SNP backgrounds for this pipeline, we generated 10,000 random control SNP sets from [dbSNP database (version 151, GRCh37p13)](ftp://ftp.ncbi.nih.gov/snp/organisms/human_9606_b151_GRCh37p13/BED/).
 To generate the random controls, you can run `src/rsid_random.r` as below `CMD` command line:

 - This code takes very long time to complete (>hours)